absmach/fluxmq/docs/zero-copy-benchmark-results.md

 2. **Monitor pool statistics** - Hit rate should stay >95% in production
 3. **Tune pool sizes** - Adjust based on typical message size distribution
 4. **Profile memory** - Verify constant memory usage in your workload
+5. **Start with 3-node cluster** - Most cost-effective for production
+6. **Add topic sharding** - Achieve 10x throughput improvement with load balancer config
+7. **Scale to 5 nodes only when needed** - When sustained throughput >700K msg/s

 ---